 - Consolidate Pamoja Trust’s strategic partnerships to effectively and directly advocate for security of tenure and deliver adequate housing to its targeted areas;

-- Network with other actors in re-shaping the public discourse and influencing policy formulation and implementation on land, housing, basic services and livelihoods in favour of the urban poor;
+- Network with other actors in re-shaping the public discourse and influencing policy formulation and implementation on land, housing, basic services, and livelihoods in favor of the urban poor;

 - Enhance the right institutional capacity of Pamoja Trust to ensure effective and efficient management and governance.

 Pamoja Trust expansive focus recognizes the complex, multidimensional nature of poverty in today’s cities.
 With a vision of strengthening the voice and space for the urban poor, PTs core activities encompass the following areas:

 - Establishing and strengthening of savings and credit schemes;

 - The consolidation and political formation of Muungano wa wanavijiji and other people’s organization;

 - Precedent –setting urban planning, house modeling and community led construction;